mike-eason/anakin-reddit-bot/README.md

 The bot will also keep track of what comments it has sent and will perform additional checks to common replies such as `"Good bot"` or `"Bad bot"`.

+### Commands
+The bot will respond to the following commands:

+- `!dewit`
+- `!spin`
+- `!youngling`
+- `!sand`

+*Note: To summon the bot, your comment only needs to contain one of these strings.
+You do not need to put the bot's username in the comment.*

 ### Example
 Here is an example regular expression: